Fundraising Feasibility Studies Guide & Sample Questions

 7. Launch your campaign or take necessary “next steps.”

-More often than not, consultants will have some recommendations for improvements and will suggest that the organization take some time to get better prepared for the campaign.
+Sometimes, however, consultants will have some recommendations for improvements and will suggest that the organization take some time to get better prepared for the campaign.

 In the best-case scenarios, these suggestions might include simply identifying more prospects, adjusting the fundraising goal, or modifying the campaign timeline.

-However, consultants may prescribe next steps that could take your team months or even years to accomplish.
+Based on the feedback received, consultants may prescribe next steps that could take your team months or even years to accomplish.

 More substantial strategic recommendations may include: